apurbzz-1994/canvaslms-subaccount-visualiser/README.md

 Here, "prod_prod" is a key that represents your Canvas instance (you can name this key whatever you want, but needs to be consistent everywhere).
 Then, after the colon is where you paste your access-token.

-You can also add a next line afterwards to denote which subaccount you have admin access to that you'd need to visualise.
+You can also add a next line afterwards to denote which subaccount you have admin access to that you'd like to visualise.
 This would look something like this:

 ```
 prod_prod_root: 56